enthought/enable/docs/source/kiva_tutorial/tutorial.rst

 This allows us to meddle with state temporarily, do some drawing, and then have the state reset to where it was once we are finished.

-In the following code, we use two ``with`` blocks to temporarily modify state.
+In the following code, we instantiate a :class:`Font` object and set it to be the graphics context's font.
+We do this first as it is the only font we intend to use, so it can be a persistent modification to state.
+Then, we use two ``with`` blocks to temporarily modify state.
+In each, we move to the desired location to draw the symbol, change fill color, define a circular path with the :py:meth:`arc` method, adjust the line width, and then finally draw our path.
-In each, we move to the desired location to draw the symbol, change fill color, define a circular path with the :py:meth`arc` method, adjust the line width, and then finally draw our path.
 Once the path is drawn, we draw the text inside.
-To do this we first instantiate a font object and set the fill color back to black.
-Next, we ensurre the font is centered in the circular path.
-We do this be calling :py:meth`get_text_extent` to determine the width and height that the text takes up.
-When we call :py:meth`show_text_at_point`, the arrguments specifying the point to draw at represent the lower left corner of the resulting text.
-Thus, since the origin of our coordinate system is currently at the center of the circle, in order for the text to be centered we need to draw the text at (-w/2,-h/2).
+To do this we first set the fill color back to black.
+Next, we ensure the font is centered in the circular path.
+We do this be calling :py:meth:`get_text_extent` to determine the width and height that the text takes up.
+When we call :py:meth:`show_text_at_point`, the arguments specifying the point to draw at represent the lower left corner of the resulting text.
+Thus, since the origin of our coordinate system is currently at the center of the circle, in order for the text to be centered we need to draw the text at (-w/2, -h/2).

 .. literalinclude:: tutorial.py
-    :lines: 31-56
+    :lines: 28-51

 .. image:: images/step_3.png
   :width: 600